Wednesday, November 5, 2025

 In the Darkness (Ps.
 42)

 I heard a Ukrainian folk song and became quite taken with its haunting melody.
 After contemplating it for a while, I realized that the words and raw emotions of Psalm 42 could fit the mood of the song.
 What follows is my first draft.
-Once I have time, I will write out a lead sheet for this.
+The lead sheet for this is at the bottom of this page.

 In the darkness, apprehension comes and ends hope;